 "Say: I am only a mortal like you but I have received revelation that there is only one Lord.
 (18:110)"

 Hence, the Prophet and his immaculate progeny were the ideal examples of the application and the call to the principle of equality.

-The Prophet (S) said: “by way of Islam, Allah took away the arrogance and taking pride in ancestors that were followed in the pre-Islamic era.
+The Prophet (s) said: "by way of Islam, Allah took away the arrogance and taking pride in ancestors that were followed in the pre-Islamic era.
 All people are (the offspring) of Adam who was created from dust.
-The honorable among them in the sight of Allah is the most pious of them11.”
+The honorable among them in the sight of Allah is the most pious of them."
+546

 Imam Ali (a) answered: "Just like other Muslims, his testimony will be refused and he will be subjected to the lashing that is decided as doctrinal provision of defamation if he does not bring four witnesses."

 Jebb; the Western author, was astonished by the Islamic principle of equality.
 He therefore expressed his admiration in his book titled 'With Islam', saying that there is no single association can achieve the success that Islam has achieved in field of combining the disagreeing races of humankind under the principle of egalitarianism.
 If disputations of the West and the East are decided to be studied, it will be obligatory to depend upon Islam for solving them.